AlohaBush/SuperTasker3000/README.md

 This repository is prepared for public GitHub use.
 It must not contain real Telegram tokens, LLM API keys, private chat IDs, runtime state, or personal task data.

+For now Bot undertands instructions only on Russian.

 ## What the bot can do

 - Add tasks to planner.